infinitystar78/NVLP-Exercise/README.md

 * Improve test coverage by writing tess for the networking layer using mock objects and stubs.
 * Introduce presenters to allow dependency injection of values into viewcontrollers to improve testability.
+* Write test cases for UserDefaults using mocks.
+* Write a data persistance layer using CoreData or Realm.
 * Format charts to improve readability.
 * Basic UI tests.
 * Investigate what delimiters are being used by the events, as they seem to be non standard, which is why a fork of the event data parser has been used.
 Perhaps use websockets instead but needs to be aligned with the logic behind using SSE.